-• Computation of cost and indexed cost within the s.104 TCGA 1992 share pool.

-- 3. Inheritance tax in situations involving further aspects of the scope of the tax and the calculation of the liabilities arising, the principles of valuation and the reliefs available, transfers of property to and from trusts, overseas aspects and further aspects of administration - a) The contents of the Taxation -United Kingdom (TX-UK) study guide for inheritance tax under headings:^[2] - D1 The basic principles of computing transfers of value - D2 The liabilities arising on the chargeable lifetime transfers and on the death of an individual - D3 The use of exemptions in deferring and minimising inheritance tax liabilities - D4 Payment of inheritance tax
+- Computation of cost and indexed cost within the s.104 TCGA 1992 share pool. - 3.
+Inheritance tax in situations involving further aspects of the scope of the tax and the calculation of the liabilities arising, the principles of valuation and the reliefs available, transfers of property to and from trusts, overseas aspects and further aspects of administration. - a) The contents of the Taxation -United Kingdom (TX-UK) study guide for inheritance tax under headings:^[2] - D1 The basic principles of computing transfers of value - D2 The liabilities arising on the chargeable lifetime transfers and on the death of an individual - D3 The use of exemptions in deferring and minimising inheritance tax liabilities - D4 Payment of inheritance tax

-- b) The scope of inheritance tax: - Explain the concepts of domicile and deemed domicile and understand the application of these concepts to inheritance tax ^[2] - ii) Identify excluded property^[2] - iii) Identify and advise on the tax implications of the location of assets ^[3] - iv) Identify and advise on gifts with reservation of benefit ^[3] - c) The basic principles of computing transfers of value: - i) Advise on the principles of valuation^[3] - ii) Advise on the availability of business property relief and agricultural property relief.^[3]
+- b) The scope of inheritance tax: - Explain the concepts of domicile and deemed domicile and understand the application of

-- iii) Identify exempt transfers.^[2] - d) The liabilities arising on chargeable lifetime transfers and on the death of an individual: ^[3] - i) Advise on the tax implications of chargeable lifetime transfers - Advise on the tax implications of transfers within seven years of death - iii) Advise on the tax liability arising on a death estate - iv) Advise on the relief for the fall in value of lifetime gifts - v) Advise on the operation of quick succession relief - vi) Advise on the operation of double tax relief for inheritance tax - vii) Advise on the inheritance tax effects and advantages of the variation of wills - e) The liabilities arising in respect of transfers to and from trusts and on property within trusts: - i) Define a trust ^[2] - ii) Distinguish between different types of trust ^[3] - iii) Advise on the inheritance tax implications of transfers of property into trust ^[3] - iv) Advise on the inheritance tax implications of property passing absolutely from a trust to a beneficiary^[2] - v) Identify the occasions on which inheritance tax is payable by trustees ^[3] - f) The use of exemptions and reliefs in deferring and minimising inheritance tax liabilities:^[3] - Advise on the use of reliefs and exemptions to minimise inheritance tax liabilities, as mentioned in the sections above
+- these concepts to inheritance tax.
+[2] - ii) Identify excluded property.
+[2] - iii) Identify and advise on the tax implications of the location of assets.
+[3] - iv) Identify and advise on gifts with reservation of benefit.
+[3] - c) The basic principles of computing transfers of value: - i) Advise on the principles of valuation including the related property rules.^[3] - ii) Advise on the availability of business property relief and agricultural property relief.
+[3] - iii) Identify exempt transfers.[2] - d) The liabilities arising on chargeable lifetime transfers and on the death of an individual: [3] - Advise on the tax implications of chargeable lifetime transfers. - ii) Advise on the tax implications of transfers within seven years of death. - iii) Advise on the tax liability arising on a death estate. - iv) Advise on the relief for the fall in value of lifetime gifts. - Advise on the operation of quick succession relief. - vi) Advise on the operation of double tax relief for inheritance tax. - vii) Advise on the inheritance tax effects and advantages of the variation of wills. - viii)Advise on the reduced rate of inheritance tax payable when a proportion of a person's estate is bequeathed to charity. - The liabilities arising in respect of transfers to and from trusts and on property within trusts: - i) Define a trust.
+[2]

-- g) The system by which inheritance tax is administered, including the instalment option for the payment of tax: - i) Identify the occasions on which inheritance tax may be paid by instalments.^[2] - ii) Advise on the due dates, interest and penalties for inheritance tax purposes.^[3]
+- ii) Distinguish between different types of trust.
+[3] - iii) Advise on the inheritance tax implications of transfers of property into trust.
+[3] - iv) Advise on the inheritance tax implications of property passing absolutely from a trust to a beneficiary.
+[2] - v) Identify the occasions on which inheritance tax is payable by trustees.
+[3] - The use of exemptions and reliefs in deferring and minimising inheritance tax liabilities: [3] - Advise on the use of reliefs and exemptions to minimise inheritance tax liabilities, as mentioned in the sections above. - g) The system by which inheritance tax is administered, including the instalment option for the payment of tax: - i) Identify the occasions on which inheritance tax may be paid by instalments.^[2] - ii) Advise on the due dates, interest and penalties for inheritance tax purposes.
+[3]